lslee714/takeoffs/README.md

 - I punted (so far) on the location/searching aspect..
 I regret this decision as when I re-read the challenge for the fifth or sixth time, it seems like it is a big part of the challenge; however, when playing with the API, I had difficulty getting results to come up given productName/location.
 - Using sqlite, hosting a full microserviced application in the cloud w/ a database isnt trivial so hope to do this as last part.
 - No frontend form validation
-- Testing lacking, especially in the frontend (new framework (jest vs jasmine) so got a little time concerned over that too).
+- Testing lacking, especially in the frontend (new framework (jest vs jasmine) for me, so got a little time concerned over that too).
 - No integration testing.
-I would and have set up cypress (using fixtures) for this.
+I would (and have set up elsewhere) cypress for this.
 - Only have one (so far loading "icon") and that's just a "loading" text, during server side pagination
 - Little scss methodology, mostly setting values empirically
+- I didn't fill in the "QTY" column in my data table.
+Googling it makes that sound like "quantity take off" which I'm assuming I'd get somewhere else.

 #### Things that I learned:

-- How to set up app as pure "producution-ready-ish" microservices, separating client/backend.
+- How to set up app as pure "production-ready-ish" microservices, separating client/backend.
-- Using functional components with hooks in React with typescript, still a lot to learn there, exciting!
+- Using functional components with hooks in React with Typescript, still a lot to learn there, exciting!
 - A lot about the existing Takeoffs API, though still some confusion as alluded to above.
 Another example: why doesn't a product have a storeId?
 Rather, it has a storeProductId...but there's no storeProduct API?
 - Also, the get products API doesnt return the same object every time :curious: e.g. productUnit isn't always present.
 - Some calls of the get products API w/ a categoryName query param blows up: e.g. Doors, BuildingBoards, I should handle it better than I am (just assuming it's empty), but ...time (for now!)